seanluyk/audio101/activities.md

 ~~~
 - This will create one file that mixes the other files together
 - Using the remix command, you can also mix individual channels from multiple files together very easily, although we won't work on this today
+- Play back the file you created using the merge command
 ### 3.3 Modify files
-- SoX had many commands that allow you to easily modify files in the command line.
+- SoX had many commands that allow you to easily modify files using the command line.
 Today we'll work with some basic ones:
 #### Pad a recording with silence
 - In **Terminal** type:
 ~~~shell